omilab/historical_press/OCR_Pipeline/readme.md

 * Run "tkbs_exporter.py" and give as the source path the same directory as in previous stages.
 * you will be prompted to confirm (by pressing enter) or skip (by entering "NO") the conversion to each of the formats.

-OUTPUT FORMATS:
+#####OUTPUT FORMATS:
 The output of s

 ## Roadmap
+Future projects may further develop this pipeline:
+* see "Issues", and especially issue 7: running parrallel processes.
+* adding a conversion of corrected "Ground truth" data from Transkribus (in the output format of stage 2) to input formats for open source softare that enables training OCR models.
-1.Currently, part 1 of the pipeline converts the text regions from the legacy files into the PAGE.XML files, and uses other structural information - the order and structure types (Advertisements, Heads) - for the post processing.
-Further development will add a conversion of this information directly into the page.xml as custom attribute values of text regions.
+* Currently, part 1 of the pipeline converts the text regions from the legacy files into the PAGE.XML files, and uses other structural information - the order and structure types (Advertisements, Heads) - for the post processing.
+Adding a conversion of this information directly into the page.xml as custom attribute values of text regions will enable training e.g. region or article detection.
-2.In order to avail the output to external viewers the PAGE.XML will have to be converted to the viewer's input formats (e.g., METZ @ ALTO#)
+* In order to avail the output to external viewers the PAGE.XML will have to be converted to the viewer's input formats (e.g., METZ @ ALTO#)

 ## Authors
 This project was initiated at [OMILab](https://www.openu.ac.il/en/omilab) and the pipeline was created by Nurit Greidinger, Yanir Marmor and Sinai Rusinek.